thumphries/projector/README.md

 This is a Haskell Hydrant runtime for `projector-html`.

+This runtime is largely responsible for reexporting the right set of primitive types, and Hydrant.
+If the runtime is doing serious rendering work, the backend is not finished.

 ### projector-html-runtime-purs

 This is a Purescript Pux runtime for `projector-html`.

+This runtime is largely responsible for reexporting the right set of primitive types, and Pux.
+If the runtime is doing serious rendering work, the backend is not finished.

 ## Conceptual reviewers